 Among these scavenged parts are microcontrollers, which are especially powerful but need complex tools (often computers) to program them.
 Computers, after a couple of decades, will break down beyond repair and we won't be able to program microcontrollers any more.

 To avoid this fate, we need to have a system that can be designed from scavenged parts and program microcontrollers.
 We also need the generation of engineers that will follow us to be able to create new designs instead of inheriting a legacy of machines that they can't recreate and barely maintain.

 This is where Collapse OS comes in.

-For now, this isn't much more than an idea, and a fragile one.
 This project is only relevant if the collapse is of a specific magnitude.
 A weak-enough collapse and it's useless (just a few fabs that close down, a few wars here and there, hunger, disease, but people are nevertheless able to maintain current technology levels).
 A big enough collapse and it's even more useless (who needs microcontrollers when you're running away from cannibals).

 But if the collapse magnitude is right, then this project will change the course of our history, which makes it worth trying.

 This idea is also fragile because it might not be feasible.
-It's also difficult to predict post-collapse conditions, so the "self-contained" part might fail and prove useless to many post-collapse communities.
+It's difficult to predict post-collapse conditions, so the "self-contained" part might fail and prove useless to many post-collapse communities.